hande-qmc/hande/documentation/users_guide/hubbard.rst

     kinetic 'hopping' term in the Hamiltonian.
 **heisenberg**
     Run the Heisenberg model.
-    This is for a lattice of spin 1/2 particles with periodic boundary conditions imposed.
+    This is for a lattice of spin 1/2 particles with or without periodic boundary conditions imposed.
 The coupling constant is denoted by J (see below).

 System
 ^^^^^^